• +90 532 449 3073 info@dryunuskaplan.com

 2. Realistic Outcome: It is vital for patients to understand that a nose job can enhance their facial features, but it cannot completely transform their appearance.
 Plastic surgeons aim to achieve a natural-looking result that harmonizes with the patient’s overall facial structure.
 Unrealistic expectations, such as expecting a celebrity’s nose or perfection beyond what is anatomically feasible, should be addressed and managed early on.

-3. Comprehensive Consultation: Prior to the procedure, a thorough consultation should be conducted to assess the patient’s suitability for rhinoplasty and discuss specific goals and concerns.
+3. Comprehensive Consultation: Prior to the procedure, a thorough consultation should be conducted to assess the patient’s suitability for Nose Job and discuss specific goals and concerns.
 During this consultation, the plastic surgeon can present before and after photos of previous patients to help the patient visualize the potential outcome.
 Realistic expectations can be set by showing the patient similar cases and explaining the limitations and possibilities based on their unique facial features.

 4. Understanding Recovery: Managing expectations goes beyond the surgical procedure itself.
 Patients need to be informed about the recovery process, including swelling, bruising, and potential discomfort.
 It takes time for the results to fully manifest, and patience is necessary for the healing process.
 By informing the patient about the recovery timeline and potential temporary changes in appearance, their expectations can be better managed.